HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/before-any-run.md

 ### 📂 Create a project repository from `flepimop_sample`&#x20;

-In order to create a sample project repository from the [flepimop\_sample](https://github.com/HopkinsIDD/flepimop\_sample) repository follow these steps:
+In order to create a sample project repository from the [flepimop\_sample](https://github.com/HopkinsIDD/flepimop\_sample) repository you can follow these steps:

 1. **Fork the sample project repository,**  [flepimop\_sample](https://github.com/HopkinsIDD/flepimop\_sample), to your desired Github account and give it a repository name.
 Instructions for forking a repository are available [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 Copy the URL of your forked version of the repository.&#x20;
 2. **Clone the sample project repository locally**.&#x20;